helgoboss/helgobox/doc/user-guide.md

 - **Value:** Reflects the current value of this mapping target and lets you change it.

-Targets that need a track, FX, FX parameter or send/receive have dropdowns that let you choose in which way you want to refer to these objects.
+Targets that need a track, FX, FX parameter or send/receive have dropdowns that let you choose how you want to address these objects.
 Let's call them *object selectors*.
 Here's an explanation of commonly available object selectors.
 We use the example of tracks but the same applies to all other objects that support it.

 - **By ID:** Lets you pick a specific track and refer to it by its unique ID.
 This is the default and